Gluten-Free Pine Nut Cookies with Homemade Almond Paste

-Welcome to Home for the Holidays Gluten-Free Style, a blogging event hosted by Shirley Braden of the popular Gluten Free Easily, aka gfe, blog.For my post, I’m talking about baking my way through the holidays.
 Growing up in an Italian-Jewish family, there was a lot of cooking—and baking.
 But, it wasn’t until we lived in Rome, Italy, that the holiday traditions of sweets like panettone, pandoro, panforte, torrone, marrons glacés and all the cookies you could ever imagine became mine.
 Back in New York City, I lived for years in the Italian neighborhood of Carroll Gardens in Brooklyn.
 Everywhere I went, pine nut cookies followed.
 And, I made sure I tried as many of them from local bakeries as I could get my hands on.
-That was, until Isaiah (and now Chiara) was diagnosed with gluten intolerance.

 While pine nut cookies can be naturally gluten free, I realized that wasn’t always true.
 Starting with the key ingredient—almond paste—I discovered last week that some popular supermarket brands contain gluten.
-I found a brand online (Love ‘n Bake) and ordered it, but it wasn’t going to make it in time to develop the recipe for this post.
+I found a brand online (Love ‘n Bake) and ordered it, but it wasn’t going to make it in time for me to develop this recipe.
 So, instead, I decided to make it myself.
-It was fast, easy and more affordable than the canned or tubed varieties.
-It made all the difference.
-I just wish my parents and brother, Bernardo, were in my kitchen to enjoy them with us.
+It was fast, easy and more affordable than the canned or tubed varieties—and it made all the difference.

 From my family to yours, we wish you and your family the happiest and healthiest of holidays!